PawelHejlig/abz-devops-assessment-public/README.md

 ## ⏱ Time Spent

-I spent approximately 8 hours on this assignment.
+I spent approximately 30 hours on this assignment (20 of 30 hours was debugging)

 ## ⚠️ Challenges Faced

-Wordpress :)
+Wordpress

+---
 Thanks for the opportunity!